 One of the first big things with the 45/100 is an aluminum chassis.
-Although steel chassis are more popular these days, aluminum is in fact a better conductor of electricity, and imparts a different sound to the finished product, because it does not have the same impact on the electromagnetic fields of transformers (and the honkers on this one are huge) as does a steel chassis.
+Although steel chassis (yes, chassis is the plural form of chassis) are more popular these days, aluminum is in fact a better conductor of electricity, and imparts a different sound to the finished product.
+The sonic difference results from aluminum's impact on the electromagnetic fields of transformers (and the honkers on this one are huge), which is markedly different from the impact of a steel (ferrous) chassis.
 The original 45/100 amplifiers also used aluminum chassis, and so I decided I'd get an aluminum chassis made up.

 After some looking, I found a suitable 45/100 chassis.
-Along with the chassis came some circuit board material (which was later discarded in favour of my finding of the unobtanium paper-phenolic laminate known as "paxolin"), mounting hardware for the circuit board, as well as a very nice set of panels for the front control panel and rear power and output panel.
+Along with the chassis came some circuit board material (which was later discarded as a result of finding a bit of the normally-unobtainable paper-phenolic laminate known as "paxolin"), mounting hardware for the circuit board, as well as a very nice set of panels for the front control panel and rear power and output panel.
 The front panel was copied directly from an actual 1966 45/100 amplifier, and reproduced using the equivalent materials.
-The back panel was not quite as accurate, so I'd need to fabricate some decals, which you can see towards the end of this page.
+The back panel was not quite as accurate, so I needed to fabricate some decals, which you can see towards the end of this page.

 Some of the original JTM 45/100s also had dual output transformers, each rated at 50 watts.
 In this configuration, Each transformer would drive one output jack.
 When Marshall switched to a single 100 watt output transformer, you could simply plug in one cabinet, and it would see the full 100 watts of power.
 If you plugged in a second cabinet in the newer, single-OT configuration, then the 100 watts would be divided between the cabs.
 Although the dual output transformer models certainly are unique and easily recognizable, they did not strike me as much more than a peculiar novelty from the standpoint of having a good working amp.
 Moreover, many more 45/100's were made with single output transformers than dual, and so I resolved to abandon all consideration of the dual-OT setup in favour of a single OT (side note: It is entirely possible that the people who designed these early amps were drunk out of their gourds).
 To top it all off, I decided to grab a "1966-era" head cabinet for this project, with the "Vox-style" brass vents on top.